Elven Sigil

 Environment & Terrain Calls (DM picks a TN and a bite)

 The DM sets a target number (TN).
-Fail it, take a little damage based on how nasty the scene is, or lose grip if you're grappling with some obstacle; pass it, you keep your footing and progress.
+Fail it, take a little disadvantage or damage based on how nasty the scene is, or lose grip if you're grappling with some obstacle; pass it, you keep your footing and progress.
 Simple as that.

 Additional effects which can be announced depending on circumstances:

-• Lava / Fire · fail = −2 to −4 HP
+• Lava / Fire - fail = −2 to −4 HP

-• Ice / Slick · fail = −1 to −2 HP and Off-Balance
+• Ice / Slick - fail = −1 to −2 HP or Off-Balance

-• Poison Cloud · fail = Poisoned
+• Poison Cloud - fail = Poisoned

-• Darkness · fail = Blind (1 turn)
+• Darkness - fail = Blind (1 turn)

-• High Winds · fail = ranged attacks at disadvantage
+• High Winds - fail = ranged attacks at disadvantage

-• Deep Water · fail = −1 to −2 HP and halved movement
+• Deep Water - fail = −1 to −2 HP and halved movement

 Perception